 School: Nimitz Elementary School.

-Subject taught: Fourth grade science and social studies.
+Subject taught: Second grade

-Years teaching: Three years.
+Years teaching: One year.